 - (1) authorize the County to join the State of Florida (the "State") and other local governments as a participant in the non-binding Florida Memorandum of Understanding (the "MOU") to implement a unified plan related to the allocation and use of any potential settlement proceeds received under current proposed settlement agreements or future settlement agreements in In re: National Prescription Opiate Litigation, MDL No. 2804 (N.D.
-Ohio) ("Opioid MDL"), a lawsuit seeking damages associated with opioid use against several opioid manufacturers, distributors, and certain entities that have engaged in or are engaging in, the manufacture, marketing, promotion, or distribution of an opioid analgesic ("Pharmaceutical Supply Chain Participants"); - (2) approve the terms of the MOU; and - (3) authorize the County Mayor or County Mayor's designee to: - a. execute the MOU; - b. in consultation with the County Attorney's Office and the Public Health Trust's Chief Executive Officer ("PHT CEO") or designee:
+Ohio) ("Opioid MDL"), a lawsuit seeking damages associated with opioid use against several opioid manufacturers, distributors, and certain entities that have engaged in or are engaging in, the manufacture, marketing, promotion, or distribution of an opioid analgesic ("Pharmaceutical Supply Chain Participants"); - (2) approve the terms of the MOU; and

-1 The County's outside counsel, chosen by this Board pursuant to Resolution No. R-157-18, consists of Podhurst Orseck, P.A.; Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, PA; Baron & Budd, PC; Green, Ketchum, Farrell, Bailey & Tweet, LLP; McHugh Fuller Law Group, PLLC; Hill, Peterson, Carper, Bee & Dietzler, PLLC; and Powell & Majestro, PLLC.
+1 The County's outside counsel, chosen by this Board pursuant to Resolution No. R-157-18, consists of Podhurst Orseck, P.A.; Levin, Papantonio, Thomas, Mitchell, Rafferty & Proctor, PA; Baron & Budd, PC; Green, Ketchum, Farrell, Bailey & Tweet, LLP; McHugh Fuller Law Group, PLLC; Hill, Peterson, Carper, Bee & Dietzler, PLLC; and Powell & Majestro, PLLC (collectively, "Podhurst").
 The County's outside counsel's recommendation is attached as Exhibit A.

-- i. negotiate a final agreement between the County and the State that formalizes the terms of the MOU in substantially the form attached to the resolution as Attachment A; and - ii. negotiate agreements with those Municipalities2 necessary for the County to be designated a Qualified County as provided in the MOU.
+- (3) authorize the County Mayor or County Mayor's designee to: - a. execute the MOU; - b. in consultation with the County Attorney's Office and the PHT CEO or designee: - i. negotiate a final agreement between the County and the State that formalizes the terms of the MOU in substantially the form attached to the resolution as Attachment A; and - ii. negotiate agreements with those Municipalities2 necessary for the County to be designated a Qualified County as provided in the MOU.